Tactika/Tactika/README.md

 - 🔭 I’m currently working on [a couple non-profit projects](https://github.com/trellistk)

-- 🌱 I’m currently learning about Zod TypeScript Schemas
+- 🌱 I’m currently learning about [Zod TypeScript Schemas](https://zod.dev/)

 - 👯 I’m looking to collaborate on **fun open source projects**

-- 🤝 I’m looking for help with [finding my next adventure](https://richcreek.dev)
+- 🤝 I’m looking to network and learn what I can, where I can

 - 👨‍💻 Some of my projects are available for viewing at [https://www.richcreek.dev](https://www.richcreek.dev)